When summer is in full bloom, the days are long and summer vacations are starting, many of us probably have a bit more time than usual.

 -Salt

-with any oil of your choice such as:
+with any oil such as: Olive oil, Coconut oil, or Sesame oil

 The tip is to find a clean and nice jar to store the scrub in.
-Keep the jar visible in your bathroom so you'll be reminded to scrub regularly, 1-2 times a week.
-Another tip is to place the jar near the sink, so that your hands also stay soft and smooth.
+Keep the jar visible in the bathroom so you'll be reminded to scrub regularly, 1-2 times a week.
+Another tip is to place the jar near the sink, so your hands also stay smooth and soft.

 4. The Summer Drink